Search Results :

 • Click on Update button and enter the callback URIs from your Configure Oauth tab of the OAuth Single Sign-On (SSO) plugin.
 Then click on Continue button at the bottom.

-You have successfully configured ID.me as OAuth Provider for achieving ID.me Single Sign-On (SSO) with WordPress for user authentication.
+You have successfully configured ID.me as OAuth Provider for achieving ID.me SSO (Single Sign-On) with WordPress for user authentication.

 • Go to Configure OAuth tab and click Add New Application to add a new client application into your website.

-• ID.me Single Sign-On (SSO) - add application
+• ID.me Single Sign-On (SSO) OAuth - Add new application

-• ID.me Single Sign-On (SSO) - cope the callback url
+• ID.me Single Sign-On (SSO) OAuth - Select Application

-• Please refer the below table for configuring the endpoints for ID.me in the plugin.
+• Enter the Client Credentials like Client ID & Client Secret which you will get from the ID.me SSO application.
+Please refer the below table for configuring the scope & endpoints for ID.me in the plugin.

 Authorize Endpoint: https://api.id.me/oauth/authorize